5.3.2. USER-INTEL package

 - Brown, W.M., Carrillo, J.-M.Y., Mishra, B., Gavhane, N., Thakker, F.M., De Kraker, A.R., Yamada, M., Ang, J.A., Plimpton, S.J., “Optimizing Classical Molecular Dynamics in LAMMPS,” in Intel Xeon Phi Processor High Performance Programming: Knights Landing Edition, J. Jeffers, J. Reinders, A. Sodani, Eds.
 Morgan Kaufmann.

 - Brown, W. M., Semin, A., Hebenstreit, M., Khvostov, S., Raman, K., Plimpton, S.J.
 Increasing Molecular Dynamics Simulation Rates with an 8-Fold Increase in Electrical Power Efficiency.
-2016 International Conference for High Performance Computing.
-In press.
+2016 High Performance Computing, Networking, Storage and Analysis, SC16: International Conference (pp. 82-95).

 - Brown, W.M., Carrillo, J.-M.Y., Gavhane, N., Thakkar, F.M., Plimpton, S.J.
 Optimizing Legacy Molecular Dynamics Software with Directive-Based Offload.
 Computer Physics Communications.
 2015.
 195: p.
 95-101.